totten/stem/README.md

-# skit: CiviCRM Standalone + Buildkit
+# stem: CiviCRM Standalone + Buildkit

 Quickly spin-up an instance of CiviCRM.
 Based on buildkit.

-> Note: Unlike the full buildkit, `skit` only starts one site.
+> Note: Unlike the full buildkit, `stem` only starts one site.
 It doesn't
 > provide full the range of `civibuild` options.

 ## Requirements